john-itcsolutions/ChubbaMorris/README.md

 Uses Elastos blockchain+ system.
 ELA token.
 "Merge mined" with Bitcoin miners.
 Truly distributed ledger.
-with secure Runtime and Carrier network.
+with secure Runtime for the client, and secure Carrier network for the internet.
 Trust is embedded by distributing ledgers ..

 'This will be better than sliced bread':